akinariobi/akinariobi.github.io/_posts/2018-09-14-logistic-regression.markdown

 * You could use binomial logistic regression to understand whether exam performance can be predicted based on revision time, test anxiety and lecture attendance (i.e., where the dependent variable is "exam performance", measured on a dichotomous scale – "passed" or "failed" – and you have three independent variables: "revision time", "test anxiety" and "lecture attendance").

-* ..or in order to determine if the email is spam (1) or not (0)
+* ..or to determine if the email is spam (1) or not (0)

 #### example

 Let's build a logistic regression in Python using [Spambase Data Set][dataset] data set from [UC Irvine Machine Learning Repository][data].

-The raw input data from this data set is a text file (.data) with 48 columns and multiple rows in it.
+The raw input data from this data set is a text file (.data) with 58 columns and multiple rows in it.

 {% highlight js %}
 0,0.64,0.64,0,0.32,0,0,0,0,0,0,0.64,0,0,0,0.32,0,1.29,1.93,0,0.96,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0.778,0,0,3.756,61,278,1